phunware/maas-analytics-android-sdk/README.md

 A session will expire after 20 seconds (aka Expiration Timeout) unless it is started again before then.
 ####Start
 To start the session in an `Activity` get the `PwCoreSession` instance and call `activityStartSession(context)`.
-The passed in context can be either the `Application` context or the `Activity` context; either will suffice.
+The passed in context can be either the `Application` context or the `Activity` context; either will suffice. *This should be called in the activies `onCreate` method*.
+This will ensure the session is properlly created before fragments can be attached to the activity.

 ``` Java
 @Override